The quintessential FP&A glossary.

 Gross profit margin (aka Gross Margin) is the ratio of gross profit to revenue.
 It is a measure of the potential profitability of an item by looking at how much additional profit is earned with each additional dollar of revenue earned.

-Gross sales are the total amount of revenue generated by all sales activity in an organization.
+Gross sales are the total amount of revenue generated by all sales activity in an organisation.

 Human Capital Management (HCM)

-Human capital management (HCM) is a philosophy that views employees as assets and seeks to acquire, train, manage, and retain those assets in such a way that they can provide future benefits and efficiencies to the organization.
-HCM software is available to automate or enhance HR functions such as payroll, training, talent management, and succession planning.
+Human capital management (HCM) is a philosophy that views employees as assets and seeks to acquire, train, manage and retain those assets in such a way that they can provide future benefits and efficiencies to the organisation.
+HCM software is available to automate or enhance HR functions such as payroll, training, talent management and succession planning.